 Most inexperienced campers that have children mistakenly believe that the kids will be satisfied with campfire songs and roasting hot dogs.
 However, that is not the case.
 Nothing will ruin a night of roughing it in the wild like a kid complaining that there is nothing to do.
 It takes more than making a few s’mores and an amazing singing voice to keep the kids happy and occupied.
 And you can’t very well send them out into the dark woods to gather firewood for a couple of hours for the fire.
 Listed below are a few camping games to remember for your next family camping trip.

 This game is by far one of the most known camping games.
 This game is best played while there is still plenty of sunlight available so you don’t lose a kid in the dark.
 Nothing is harder to explain to your wife that you lost her child on a scavenger hunt.
 Compile a list for each child of various items they must fine while camping.
 It can consist of easy items like an oak tree leaf or something much harder such as a find a rock that is shaped like an arrowhead.
-Also be sure to bring all your gear with you, there are great stores like Backcountry, Sportsman’s Warehouse and even Patagonia that can get you all ready to go for this camping trips scavanger hunt!
+Also be sure to bring all your gear with you, there are great stores like Backcountry, Evo, and Sportsman’s Warehouse that can get you all ready to go for this camping trips scavanger hunt!

 Too many kids have never played horseshoes in their lives.
 In fact, most mistakenly believe horseshoes are a type of shoes to slip on a horse’s feet.
 Go with this rubber horseshoe set that is completely portable so if their throws get a bit out of control, nobody is going to be going to the hospital.